oliver-gomes/flutter-guide/Contribution_Guidelines.md

 ## Review Workflow

-We will do our best to review your submission as soon as we can.
-Please, consider that we have a full-time job in our startup :) Your contribution might be rejected if the tool didn't pass our curation.
-Of course, this is very subjective and if you think we are being unfair, do let us know.
+I will do our best to review your submission as soon as we can.
+Your contribution might be rejected if the resources didn't pass our curation.
+Of course, this is very subjective and if you think I am being unfair, do let me know.